bluesky-social/atproto-website/content/specs/xrpc.md

 The HTTP request path starts with `/xrpc/`, followed by an NSID.
 Paths must always be top-level, not below a prefix.
 The NSID maps to the `id` field in the associated Lexicon.

 The two requests types that can be expressed in Lexicons are "query" (HTTP GET) and "procedure" (HTTP POST).
-Following HTTP REST semantics, queries (GET) are cachable and should not mutate resource state.
-Procedures are not cachable and may mutate state.
+Following HTTP REST semantics, queries (GET) are cacheable and should not mutate resource state.
+Procedures are not cacheable and may mutate state.

 Lexicon `params` (under the `parameters` field) map to HTTP URL query parameters.
 Only certain Lexicon types can be included in params, as specified by the `params` type.
 Multiple query parameters with the same name can be used to represent an array of parameters.
 When encoding `boolean` parameters, the strings `true` and `false` should be used.
 Strings should not be quoted.
 If a `default` value is included in the schema, it should be included in every request to ensure consistent caching behavior.